RockiCodes/GrowtopiaServer/README.md

 - [X] ENet Functions For Connectivity (using ENet C++ Library)
 - [X] Item Serializing (support for new v15)
 - [X] Readable and Easy to Use/Understand
-- [ ] Make heavy events asynchronous with possibly some good thread count (probably one or two) and connect them to event pool or use callbacks
 - [X] Premium World Lock System (Used to purchase ingame goods)
 - [ ] Discord Webhook Code (discord_webhook.h)
 - [X] World Lock Algorithm (Wl, Dl, BGL, etc)